planet4/MMM-YrThen/README.md

 		}
 	},

-Find your location using the search form at <a href="https://www.yr.no/nb/liste/dag/1-2820936/Norge/Nord-Trøndelag/Steinkjer/Skrubblivegen">this Yr.no page</a>.
+Find your location using the search form at <a href="https://www.yr.no/nb/liste/dag/1-2820936/Norge/Nord-Trøndelag/Steinkjer/Skrubblivegen">this Yr.no page</a> and look for the ID in the URL.

 ## Configuration options